Muzietto/consider-tries/README.md

 # consider-tries
-Indexing a whole book using tries, and comparing.
+Indexing a whole book with tries, and comparing.

 ![alt image](/img/IMB-Consider-Phlebas-Mark-Salwowski-Art.jpg)